rubrikinc/rubrik-powershell-sdk/docs/powershell/cmdlets/New-RscMutationArchival.md

 - There is a single argument of type RefreshReaderTargetInput.
 - Returns System.String.
-### rekeylocationmasterkeywithrsakey
-Re-keys archival location's master key with an RSA key.

-- There is a single argument of type RekeyArchivalLocationMasterKeyWithRsaKeyInput.
-- Returns RekeyArchivalLocationReply.
-### rekeylocationrootkey
-Re-keys archival location's root key.

-- There is a single argument of type RekeyArchivalLocationRootKeyInput.
-- Returns RekeyArchivalLocationReply.
 ### resumetarget
 - There is a single argument of type ResumeTargetInput.
 - Returns ResumeTargetReply.
-### updatedcatarget
-Update the DCA archival location on a Rubrik cluster.

-- There is a single argument of type UpdateDcaTargetInput.
-- Returns Target.
 ### updateglaciertarget
 Edit a target of type Glacier on a Rubrik cluster.

 - There is a single argument of type UpdateGlacierTargetInput.
-- Returns Target.
-### updatelcktarget
-Update the LCK archival location on a Rubrik cluster.

-- There is a single argument of type UpdateLckTargetInput.
 - Returns Target.
 ### updatemanualtargetmapping
 - There is a single argument of type UpdateManualTargetMappingInput.